 For good or bad, however, sick days don’t always translate into sickness.
 Many of us will go to work with a cold or work from home rather than take a sick day.
 A more robust study followed 1000 people for three months over the fall and winter seasons.
 Each person was assessed for the presence of respiratory infections.
 Those people who exercised more than five days per week had nearly half the number of infections compared to people who exercised less than 1 day per week.

 What Happens to the Immune System When You Exercise?

-When immune system markers are measured in the blood, a single bout of exercise appears to provide a boost to the immune system.
+When immune system markers are measured in the blood, a single bout of exercise appears to enhance the immune system.
 This is because exercise increases the number of cells in the blood that fight off infections.
 Even walking for 30 minutes can have an effect.
 And while the effects seem to diminish with age, older adults still derive some benefit.

 It’s believed the benefits from one exercise session are only temporary but regular exercise can make the effect last longer.
 People who completed an eight-week exercise program had less respiratory infections than a non-exercising control group.
 And this benefit persisted for four months after the sessions stopped.
 In the long term, regular exercise may also lower the chances of flu-related deaths.

 Even though these studies were carried out following strict scientific methods, there is a limit to what we can do and learn in humans.
 Therefore, some research looks at the effects of exercise on the immune system in mice.
 Mice purposely infected after exercising had a lower chance of infection compared to mice infected without exercising.
 Even after an infection was present, mice assigned to exercise had a lower chance dying from it.